Drug information

 Phase: 3

-Study Purpose: The purpose of this study is to evaluate the efficacy of twice yearly SC lenacapavir and daily oral Descovy for PrEP in adolescent girls and young women who are at risk of acquiring HIV infection.
+Study Purpose: The purpose of this study is to evaluate the safety and efficacy of twice-yearly SC lenacapavir and daily oral emtricitabine/tenofovir alafenamide (Descovy) for PrEP in adolescent girls and young women who are at risk of acquiring HIV infection.

 Study Population:

-• Participants are adolescent girls and young women, 16 years to 25 years of age.
+• Participants are cisgender adolescent girls and young women, 16 years to 25 years of age.

-• Incidence Phase: Participants have unknown HIV status at screening and no prior HIV testing within the last 3 months.
+• Incidence Phase: Participants are not using PrEP, have unknown HIV status at screening, and had no prior HIV testing within the last 3 months.
 Participants are sexually active with cisgender male individuals.

 Study Identifiers: PURPOSE 2; GS-US-528-9023; NCT04925752